 TABLE OF CONTENTS

-You need to install the latest version of MacFUSE and allow it in Security Preferences.
+This article describes briefly the steps to install the latest version of LucidFS and allow it in Security Preferences on macOS Big Sur.
 More information on managing system extensions on Apple M1 machines can be found here: https://support.apple.com/en-gb/HT211860.

 1. Switch your Apple system in Recovery mode.

 You need to switch your system in Recovery mode.
 More information can be found here: https://support.apple.com/en-au/guide/mac-help/mchl82829c17/mac